LAYA: Layer-wise Attention Aggregation for Interpretable Depth-Aware Neural Networks: Introduction

 where $f_\theta$ denotes the composition of the hidden layers.
 The final prediction is then obtained by applying a task-specific output head to the last representation:

 where $\phi(\cdot)$ denotes a task-specific activation function.
 This conventional design implicitly assumes that the last embedding $h_L$ encapsulates all relevant semantic information extracted by the network.
+Moreover, it provides little insight into how information encoded at different depths contributes to the final decision, making the role of intermediate representations difficult to interpret.

-However, empirical and theoretical studies suggest that different layers capture distinct and complementary aspects of the input: early layers encode local patterns, middle layers capture structural relations, and deeper layers represent abstract semantics (e.g., \citep{bau2017network,tenney2019bert}).
+However, empirical and theoretical studies suggest that different layers capture distinct and complementary aspects of the input: early layers encode local patterns, middle layers capture structural relations, and deeper layers represent increasingly abstract semantics (e.g., \citep{bau2017network,tenney2019bert}).
 Popular architectures such as ResNet~\citep{he2016deep} and DenseNet~\citep{huang2017densely} partially address this issue through skip or dense connections, facilitating gradient flow and feature reuse.
 Nevertheless, these mechanisms operate within the feature extractor, while the output head remains a static projection over the final representation.
-Similarly, multi-scale fusion models such as FPN~\citep{lin2017feature} and Transformer-based architectures~\citep{vaswani2017attention,dosovitskiy2020image} exploit hierarchical information during feature learning but still collapse the entire representational hierarchy before classification.
+Similarly, multi-scale fusion models such as FPN~\citep{lin2017feature} and Transformer-based architectures~\citep{vaswani2017attention,dosovitskiy2020image} exploit hierarchical information during feature learning but still collapse the resulting representational hierarchy before classification.

-This work revisits the output stage of deep neural networks.
-The central idea is that the output layer should not depend exclusively on the deepest representation but instead integrate information across depth.
-To this end, \textbf{LAYA} (\textit{Layer-wise Attention Aggregator}) is introduced as a mechanism that learns to weight and combine all hidden representations $\{h_i\}_{i=1}^L$ in an input-dependent manner.
+This work revisits the role of the output stage of deep neural networks.
+The central idea is that the output layer should not depend exclusively on the deepest representation, but should instead integrate information across depth while simultaneously exposing how different abstraction levels contribute to the final prediction.
+To this end, \textbf{LAYA} (\textit{Layer-wise Attention Aggregator}) is introduced as a lightweight output module that learns to weight and combine all hidden representations $\{h_i\}_{i=1}^L$ in an input-dependent way.

 Each hidden state is mapped into a shared latent space through a lightweight adapter $g_i(\cdot)$, ensuring comparability across layers.
 LAYA then replaces the standard classifier head with an attention-based aggregator: